Clay Foster Lee Jr.

 Clay Foster Lee Jr. (March 2, 1930 – November 11, 2024) was an American bishop in the United Methodist Church, elected in 1988.

 Earth life and education

 Clay was born in Laurel, Mississippi, on March 2, 1930.
-He attended public schools in Laurel, graduating from R.H.
-Watkins High School.
+He attended public schools in Laurel, graduating from Laurel High School.
 Lee was the recipient of the Lauren Eastman Rogers Award as Honor Student for the entire school.
 He earned his B.A. degree from Millsaps College in 1951, and his Bachelor of Divinity degree from Emory University’s Candler School of Theology in 1953.
 While at Millsaps, Lee was a member of the Omicron Delta Kappa leadership fraternity and received the Galloway Medal in 1951 for the best sermon preached by a ministerial student.

 Lee was awarded the D.D. degree by Millsaps College (1985) and the Doctor of Letters degree by Tennessee Wesleyan College (1990).

 Ordained ministry

 Lee was ordained deacon by Bishop Arthur J. Moore (1952) and elder by Bishop Marvin A. Franklin (1954).
 Rev. Lee's first pastorate was the Unity Charge in the Mississippi Annual Conference of the Methodist Church, which he began serving in 1949.
 Subsequently, Rev. Lee served the Capitol Street Church in Jackson as associate pastor; as the pastor of the Raymond Church; The First Methodist Church in Quitman; Galloway Memorial Church as Minister of Evangelism; Philadelphia's First Methodist; and the Leavell Woods Church in Jackson.
 Rev. Lee then was appointed the executive director of the Conference Council on Ministry; then as superintendent of the Brookhaven District, and finally as the senior minister of the Galloway Memorial U.M.C. in Jackson.

 He was elected delegate to General and Jurisdictional Conferences, 1976–1988.